nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ### PHI Annotation & De-Identification

 The first series of NLP Sandbox tasks supported by the NLP Sandbox are the annotation and de-identification of Protected Health Information (PHI) in clinical notes.
-This first series of tasks have been identified through our collaboration with the [National Center for Date to Health (CD2H)].
+This first series of tasks have been identified through our collaboration with the [National Center for Data to Health (CD2H)].

 [Learn more about the NLP Sandbox tasks]